fictionco/fiction/@apps/docs/src/docs/structure.md

 # App File Structure

-## Overview
+## Setting Up An App

-Factor apps follow simple conventions and their structure is easily customizeable to meet your needs.
-This doc will discuss the basic structure along with the purpose and proper use of the different files you'll encounter.
+The easiest way to set up a Factor app is to start with an example app or use the helpful `create-factor-app` utility.
+This way you'll be sure to have the proper config and filenames, etc..

-> Fallbacks: Note that some files have fallbacks that will be used if they aren't found in your app.
-These include: 404.vue, content.vue, icon.png, index.html.
+However, it is also easy and helpful to understand the function of each file and the ways that an app can be customized.
+This doc will discuss the basic Factor module structure along with the purpose and proper use of the different files you'll encounter.

-## Control Files
+## Standard Module Files

 The following files are used to control the handling of your Factor app.